How Israel Tried to Equate the

 massacre of 11 Jews in Pittsburgh?
 Undoubtedly there are many Israelis who are genuinely shocked by what happened, for example Chemi Shalev’s article attacking Trump’s

-Complicity and Netanyahu’s Hypocrisy
+Complicity and Netanyahu’s Hypocrisy but it

 is also clear that there are many Zionists who welcome what happened.
 I am